AliEmili/Traversy-Media-html-and-css/README.md

 <br/><br/>
 - Fourth project : A simple registration form, it has no backend code, only some JS codes to check the validation of inputs and showing all the inputs.
 <br/><br/>
-- Fifth project : it's the website of Netflix - I've added some lines of codes to make it more responsive. using HTML & CSS & JAVASCRIPT, for the functionality.
+- Fifth project : it's the website of Netflix - I've added some lines of codes to make it more responsive. using HTML & CSS & JAVASCRIPT.
 <br/><br/>
 - Sixth project : A page using HTML & CSS & FLEXBOXGRID.
 <br/><br/>